selimslab/selimslab.github.io/_NOTES/arts/philosophy/one-bit-better.md

 ---

-"Well being is attained little by little, and nevertheless is no little thing itself" Diogenes
+"Well being is attained little by little, and nevertheless is no little thing itself"

 [[lightly-child]]